Plays

 Jake: (derisory)(not believing a word of it) Annie?
 Annie Histamine?
 There to take care….of the dregs, the rag weeds, the pollen?
 Nice to sneeze you?

 Charlie: ….she lives on the other side of town, where things look different, following her home one day, after school, where I paint window frames but am not allowed in.
-Her first smile already changing my world, looking at me as if I matter which never happened to me before.
+Her first smile changing my world, which had never happened before.
 I’m not ugly, but with bad skin, no money but willing to work and one day give a girl….whatever she wants.

 Jake: But have you been back?

-Jake (imitating): So what, I tell myself, if I joined the army, the party, get myself…a swank uniform, one, two, they’ll pay me, three, four, won’t they, and I’ll get to march in front of her house, three, four, and she’ll rush out and ask me who I am, and I’ll tell her that I’ll fight, fight for her, three, four… (pauses) (self) If you went back, you might get a rude...
+Jake (imitating): So what, I told myself, if I joined the army, the party, get myself…a swank uniform, one, two, they’ll pay me, three, four, won’t they, and I’ll get to march in front of her house, three, four, and she’ll rush out and ask me who I am, and I’ll tell her that I’ll fight, fight for her, three, four… (pauses) (self) If you went back, you might be in for a rude...
 What’s your name again?

 Charlie: Louis Armstrong!
-Who tells you all this...?
+But who tells you all this...?

 Charlie: I fought…